 Resident Stage Manager

-Joel has been a freelance Stage Manager for over sixteen years in Cleveland.
-He has managed productions for Playhouse Square, Dobama Theatre , Cleveland Public Theatre, Ensemble Theatre , Cleveland Shakespeare Company, and Lakeland College.
-Joel is thrilled to join Dobama’s staff as a Resident Stage Manager.
-Last year he was fortunate to manage THE NORWEGIANS and SUPERIOR DONUTS.
-His other favorite productions around town have been NEXT TO NORMAL and ASSASSINS for Lakeland College and Ensemble’s production of THE NORMAL HEART.
-As always, he couldn’t do it without the support of his friends and family, especially his wife Hester.
+Joel is a Resident Stage Manager at Dobama Theatre.
+Previously, he had been a freelance Stage Manager for nineteen years in Cleveland.
+He has managed productions for Playhouse Square, Dobama Theatre, Cleveland Public Theatre, Ensemble Theatre, Cleveland Shakespeare Company, and Lakeland College.
+He was grateful for the opportunity to manage Dobama's HAND TO GOD, MARIE ANTOINETTE, THE NIGHT ALIVE, THE REALISTIC JONESES, THE CALL, THE NORWEGIANS, SUPERIOR DONUTS, and COCK.
+His other favorite productions around town have been NEXT TO NORMAL for Lakeland College and Ensemble’s production of THE NORMAL HEART.
+As always, he couldn’t do it without the support of his friends and family, especially his wife Hester and their adorable sons, Joel Wade and Felix.

 DOBAMA THEATRE’S MISSION IS TO